AlainParadis/wil/grad-show.md

 You all need to be part of one of the teams listed on the <a href="{{ site.data.course-info.work-spreadsheet }}" title="Grad Show Teams/Work Log" target="_blank">Work Log</a>.
 Being on a team doesn't limit you.
 You can participate in any of the activities.
 Teams are expected to collaborate.
 For instance, if the Motion Team needs brand graphics, they'll request them with specifications from the Branding Team.

 Two people are elected as chairs to oversee all activities as well as coordinate and attend meetings with team leads.
-They meet with {{ site.data.course-info.prof-screen-name }} to provide progress updates.
+They meet with {{ site.data.course-info.prof-short-name }} to provide progress updates.
 They act as overseers of, and liaisons between all the teams leads.
 Team leads are the voice for their teams.

 #### Branding Team